ndaniels/MRFy-ICFP/jfpnotes.md

 *always* resides in the code.
 Our groups C code does not even use C unions (**check this**); there would be little benefit.)

+{I checked.
+The entire SMURF code base does not contain the word 'union' once.}

   - Because every node has to be capable of representing a Begin node, every node stores two probabilities used only for transitions out of Begin nodes, even though in all but one of the nodes, these